golf249/ELMO_Trajectory_Optimization/README.md

 The codebase includes the following main files:

 - `main.m`: The main script for running the trajectory optimization and analysis.
-- `pre_descent_stage.m`: Function to compute optimal time for the powered descent stage.
+- `pre_descent_stage.m`: Function to compute optimal trajectory for the powered descent stage.
 - `solve_pdg_fft_descent.m`: Function to solve the optimal control problem for the powered descent.
-- `pre_lander.m`: Function to compute optimal time for the landing stage.
+- `pre_lander.m`: Function to compute optimal trajectory for the landing stage.
 - `solve_pdg_fft_lander.m`: Function to solve the optimal control problem for the landing.
 - Additional utility functions for plotting and analysis.